Linn of Tummel SOL

 Registration & Start Times

-REGISTRATION and ENQUIRIES: This will be located in the assembly field which is about 5km west of Pitlochry along the Foss Road and will be open from 10am to 2pm.
-In view of the more complex arrangements for getting to assembly, full arrangements for entry on the day (EOD), course changes etc and general enquiries are still be worked on.
-More details to follow soon.
+REGISTRATION and ENQUIRIES: This will be located in the assembly field which is about 5km west of Pitlochry along the Foss Road and will be open from 9.30am.

 START: A single start which is 200m walk from assembly field.
 Start times will run from 10.30am to 2.30pm.
 The start period has been extended to accommodate the travel arrangements.

 There will be the usual courses offered at SOL events.
-Distances and climbs given below are subject to final controlling.
+Final course distances and climb are given in the Final Details (see link above).

 SOL competition rules plus a list of courses relevant to the full range of age classes in order to count for SOL points is on the SOA website